Learn to Read your Rabbit’s Body Language

 Cats and dogs (and humans) make noises to show others what they feel, want or really don’t like.
 Rabbits do as well, but they mainly use body language to communicate with other rabbits, and with us.
 You will most likely not be able to understand everything your rabbit is trying to tell you, but by learning a few things about rabbit body language, you’ll be able to make life a little bit better for your pet.

-Lost of postures and vocalisations can mean several things depending on the situation, and can differ somewhat from rabbit to rabbit.
+Loss of postures and vocalizations can mean several things depending on the situation and can differ somewhat from rabbit to rabbit.
 It is therefore important to be able to take in accompanying signals that help you see what’s going on.

 Rabbits are relatively quiet animals, but they do make a few noises that you’ll be able to differentiate from each other.
 Here are a few of them: